presswizards/FreeScoutGPT/README.md

 This is an early version of the FreeScout ChatGPT Integration Module, and we appreciate any feedback, suggestions, or contributions to help improve the module.
 Please feel free to open issues or submit pull requests on GitHub.

 Together, we can make this integration a valuable addition to the FreeScout ecosystem and enhance the capabilities of helpdesk software for the entire community.

+### Use of OpenAI ChatGPT name and API
+This module uses the ChatGPT API, developed by OpenAI, and is not officially affiliated with or endorsed by OpenAI.
+For more details, see OpenAI’s [Terms of Service](https://openai.com/policies/terms-of-use).